Learn Everything You Need to Know About These Common Firewood Terms!

 Barkless wood is seasoned or kiln-dried wood with the bark removed.
 Removing the bark helps to have a faster drying time, fewer bugs and mold, and less ash to clean out of your fireplace.

 Bark serves as a protective barrier for a tree, similar to skin.
-The bark holds in the moisture and helps to keep pests and mold out.
+It holds in moisture and helps to keep pests and mold out.
 Unfortunately, bugs and mold often like to make their homes within the bark.
 Removing this barrier allows the wood to dry quicker and prevents pest infestation.

 3 Terms Related to Firewood Measurements

-Firewood measurement has a language all its own, which can be difficult to understand if you don’t know it.
+Firewood measurement has a language all its own, which can be challenging to understand if you don’t know it.
 The most common measurement terms you will hear are:

 - Full Cord